-Net realized and unrealized gains and losses on investments are a function of the difference between the amount received by us on the sale of a security and the security's cost-basis, mark-to-market adjustments, and credit losses recognized in earnings.
+Net realized and unrealized gains and losses on investments are a function of the difference between the amount received by us on the sale of a security and the security's cost-basis, mark-to-market adjustments, and credit losses recognized in earnings and include unrealized gains and losses on equity securities.
+Unrealized gains and losses on fixed maturity securities are recognized as a component of other comprehensive income and do not impact our net income.